mordachai/daggerheart-hud/README.md

 ## Settings

 ### HUD Theme:
 Set per-player from the portrait's right-click context menu (a theme carousel) — separately for the character HUD and the companion HUD.
 Picking a theme picks up its matching ring frame.
-Each player chooses their own — no GM setup.
+Each player chooses their own.

 ### Other settings:
 You can hide Foundry's macro hotbar, change the vertical position at which the HUD appears, toggle character/companion auto-pairing, or entirely disable it, while the other players can keep theirs (GMs: tell the players where to disable it)